Dr Anne-Meike Fechter

 Senior Lecturer in Anthropology

-Meike has recently published outputs from a research project, funded by the ESRC, on 'Aid Workers as Mobile Professionals', in Cambodia and the UK.
-This includes a book entitled 'Inside the Everyday Lives of Development Workers: the Futures and Challenges of Aidland' http://www.styluspub.com/clients/kum/books/BookDetail.aspx?productID=218991 and a Special Issue of the journal Third World Quarterly on 'The Personal and the Professional in Aid Work' http://www.tandfonline.com/toc/ctwq20/33/8).
+A previous project, funded by the ESRC, on 'Aid Workers as Mobile Professionals' resulted in an edited collection entitled 'Inside the Everyday Lives of Development Workers: the Futures and Challenges of Aidland' http://www.styluspub.com/clients/kum/books/BookDetail.aspx?productID=218991.

-Together with Katie Walsh, she runs a research network on 'Mobile Professionals' http://www.sussex.ac.uk/migration/research/current/mobileprofessionals; see also the related book, 'The new expatriates: postcolonial approaches to mobile professionals' (http://www.amazon.co.uk/The-New-Expatriates-Postcolonial-Professionals/dp/toc/0415503663).
+Together with Katie Walsh, she runs a research network on 'Mobile Professionals' http://www.sussex.ac.uk/migration/research/current/mobileprofessionals; on this topic, she has co-edited the volume, 'The new expatriates: postcolonial approaches to mobile professionals' (http://www.amazon.co.uk/The-New-Expatriates-Postcolonial-Professionals/dp/toc/0415503663).

-Between 1999-2000 and in 2002, Meike carried out doctoral research among corporate expatriates who are posted to developing countries.
-The resulting monograph, entitled 'Transnational Lives: Expatriates in Jakarta, Indonesia', analyses Euro-Americans working in Jakarta within a framework of transnationalism and globalisation.
+Meike's doctoral research focused on corporate expatriates who are posted to developing countries.
+The resulting monograph, entitled 'Transnational Lives: Expatriates in Jakarta, Indonesia', analyses Euro-Americans working in Jakarta within a framework of transnationalism and globalisation. http://www.amazon.co.uk/Transnational-Lives-Expatriates-Anne-Meike-Fechter/dp/0754647439

 Main Research Interests